mtchowdhury/TCS/README.md

 ## Available Functionalities
 * Fetch electricity tariff plans from external proivder
 * Compare tariff plan costs for total annual consumption kwh

+## Notes
+* A bash script is provided in the root to quickly install all requirements and run it on Linux